February 22, 2019

 Caitlin's first call was to Avion's mother, Akema Brown, to share her findings and recommendations for a follow-up evaluation.
 Her second call was to Lucas Thompson, MD, a primary care sports medicine physician at The University of Kansas Health System Sports Medicine and Performance Center.
 "We have really good communication with our physicians.
 And easy and quick access to care is a big benefit for our student athletes," Caitlin says.

-The same care as the pros
+Same care as the pros

 Just 2 days after his knee injury, Avion went to see Dr. Thompson at the Sports Medicine and Performance Center, located at the Truman Sports Complex near Arrowhead Stadium.
 It's the same facility where Dr. Thompson cares for Avion's professional football role models, the Kansas City Chiefs.